Big Bend National Park

 Since 1906, the Perry Mansion has proudly overlooked the Chisos Mining Company (now the Terlingua Ghost Town).
 Unfortunately, bankruptcy and a hundred years of decay overwhelmed Mr. Perry's dream house -- until now.

-A three year restoration has renewed the dream and it's available to all.
+A three year restoration has renewed the dream and now it's available to us!
 Enjoy desert living at the top of the world.

 Here's a look at each individual room.
 All decorated with antiques and art from the era when it was built.
 We've booked the entire building with 7 bedrooms, 7 bathrooms, The Great Room and a Kitchen for our use.

 Click the Itinerary Tab above for daily details.

 Travel Day.
 There are a couple of options:

 - Fly to Midland and we'll pick you up at the airport.

 - Drive yourself to Terlingua (it'll take about 9 hours from Dallas)